alcarruth/db_worm/README.md

 and if cached should be understood by the programmer to be possibly dirty and in need of refreshing or verification from the database.

-### Column Classes
+### SQL Column

-The SQL_Columns are immediately available in the `Table_Row` object and can be produced immediately by the stub, but handling reference, back-reference and local_method columns requires a call to foreign table object and/or a call to the object's methods and this raises some questions:
+The SQL_Columns are those which correspond directly to columns in the SQL table.
+These are immediately available in the `Table_Row` object and can be produced immediately by the stub.

- - Should these calls be handled at the level of the object stub *i.e.* calling a Table_Stub method?
- - or should they invoke a remote method which then provides the reference or local method functionality?
- - and can this question be resolved generally as one or the other possibilities?
- - or are there perhaps situations which variably require one or the other?

-(Perhaps a diagram might make this clearer.
-I don't have one yet :-)

 The SQL_Column class currently includes subclasses for SQL types: